-5. Put the reserved corn stock and 1 cup of the corn kernels into a blender.
+5. Put about a cup of the reserved corn stock and 1 cup of the corn kernels into a blender.
 Blend until smooth.
 Alternatively, you could just add the corn kernels to the liquid in a large measuring cup and purée with an immersion blender.
 Add this liquid to the pot and simmer for about 20 minutes or until potatoes are very tender.
 Season to taste with salt and black pepper.

 6. Add remaining corn kernels and cook for about 4 minutes.

-With Bacon: At step 3, cook the bacon until crispy in the soup pot.
+With Bacon: At step 3, render the bacon until crispy in the soup pot.
 Remove bacon strips and lay on paper towels.
 Drain excess grease so that you are left with about 2 tablespoons in bottom of pan.
 Sauté diced onion in the 2 tablespoons of bacon fat and continue with recipe.
 Add roughly chopped bacon bits to the chowder just before serving.

 With Lobster: At step 7, add previously cooked and shelled lobster meat, cut into bite sized pieces, with the milk and thyme.

 To freeze: After adding the corn in step 6, remove from heat and allow to cool.
 Freeze the partially finished chowder at this point.
 To reheat and finish, simply defrost in the fridge or in a pot over low heat.
 Bring to a simmer and ensure potatoes are heated through.
 Add milk and thyme and continue with step 7.